Teen cyclist killed at blackspot: 'Devastated' mum's tribute to 'kind-hearted' son

 In a post on the Greater Auckland website yesterday - titled 'Where do we put our fury and our grief? - writers described the death as needless, with speculation the cyclist may have swerved to avoid a car door being opened.

-"This weekend's fatality happened on a road that's identified in AT's Future Connect planning documents as a priority regional route on the strategic cycling network," said the post.
+"This weekend's fatality happened on a road that's identified in [Auckland Transport's] Future Connect planning documents as a priority regional route on the strategic cycling network," said the post.

 "Here's what the road currently looks like.
 Parking lane, driving lane, painted median, driving lane, bus stop/ parking lane.